All Episodes

 How long can they continue to do that?

-And it's if there's no flexibility in the workforce held through periods like that, and the airlines there have been, some places there have been give backs and so forth, but it's it's it's still it's still pretty tenuous.
+And if there's no flexibility in the workforce held them through periods like that, and the airlines there have been, some places there have been givebacks and so forth.

-And you know, that's just not true, right?
+And, you know, that's just not true, right?

-For example, Ford was under my union has like $8.6 billion in it in the pension plan.
+And just like you're talking about with the pension plan, wait, well, on Ford, for example, Ford was under, my union has like $8.6 billion in it in the pension plan.

 Ford was underfunded, and they held the cookie jar.

-They were the ones that had it.
+They were the ones that have it.

 Underfunded.

-Now, if if they would have came in, why didn't the government rough shot over the top of them saying, wait, you guys are a billion dollars behind today.
+Now, if they would have came in, why didn't the government rough shot over the top of them saying, wait, you guys are a billion dollars behind today.

 They overlook our union stuff all the time.

-I get the statements, and I read I know how much we're funded.
+I get statements and I read it.

 Why was it all right for them?

-The question you've got to ask yourself is why were they behind?
+The question you've got to ask yourself is, why were they behind?

 Mr. Ford happens to own it.